bloominstituteoftechnology/Lambda-Hello/BenH.md

 **My favorite hobby** is catching bird scooters.
 It's a rush.
 Don't do it if you want to make money, though.
-Still, I like finding the process of looking for 'em.
+Still, I like the process of looking for 'em and finding them.
 It's like hunting for treasure.

 **My favorite animal** is the honey badger.
 They are small but